jhgrosvenor/jhgrosvenor.github.io/_posts/2023-01-31-Converting-Papers-to-Python.md

 ## Converting Markdown to Python with chatGPT

-Here I asked chatGPT to convert the markdown formula into a python code with the following prompt.
-Which then created two functions:
+Here I asked chatGPT to convert the markdown formula into python code, which then created two functions:

 ```python
 def needs_funded_ratio(T, A, cp, P, ng, rp, rn):